kozistr/image-captioning-tensorflow/README.md

 ## DataSet Download

 I just use MS COCO 2017 DataSet.
 Training data  **18 GB**, Validation data is **777 MB**, Test data is **6.2 GB**.
-So i recommend that you should download DataSets on stable networks.
+So i recommend that you should download DataSets on a stable network.

 * link : http://cocodataset.org/#download